IRIS Shahid Bagheri: Specifications and capabilities

-Other specifications

-Shahid Bagheri ship was built in two years and is equipped with a drone fueling station, a floatplane, and helicopters, as well as short- and medium-range air defense systems, intelligence equipment, and a flight control tower.
+Shahid Bagheri was built in two years and is equipped with a drone fueling station, a floatplane, and helicopters, as well as short- and medium-range air defense systems, intelligence equipment, and a flight control tower.
 Additional features include the capability to carry and operate various types of drones and guided subsurface vessels, the ability to identify different types of electronic signals for electronic warfare and full SIGINT, long-range surface-to-surface cannons and weapons, long-range surface-to-surface cruise missiles, and the capacity to engage various types of small aircraft and air defense missiles.
-It is also equipped with a runway that is 180 meters (590 feet 7 inches) long.
+It is also equipped with a runway that is 180 m long.